-The Board is responsible for the preparation of the financial statements in accordance to the International Financial Reporting Standards which fairly present the state of affairs of the Company.
+The Board is responsible for the preparation of the financial statements in accordance with IFRS Accounting Standards as issued by the International Accounting Standards Board ("IFRS Accounting Standards") which fairly present the state of affairs of the Company.
 The financial and operational performance of the Company is detailed in the Annual Report which is available on the Company's website.